jcmiller11/PSBS/README.md

 Additionally, this helper function contains the following optional parameters (alpha=False, max_colors=10, x=0, y=0, width=None, height=None)

-- alpha: (true/false) if true will include the RGBA alpha values for transparency supported by some forks
-- max_colors: (int) maximum colors in output object, PuzzleScript can only handle 10 by default but some forks such as Pattern:Script support up to 36 colors
 - x: (int) horizontal position in image to start importing from
 - y: (int) vertical position in image to start importing from
 - width: (int) width of the object to import, if None set to the width of the image file